publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

 [Pub.
 L. 101–508, title IV, § 4107(a)(2)][/us/pl/101/508/s4107/a/2], Nov.
 5, 1990, [104 Stat.
 1388–62][/us/stat/104/1388-62], as amended by [Pub.
 L. 103–432, title I, § 126(d)(2)][/us/pl/103/432/s126/d/2], Oct.
 31, 1994, [108 Stat.
 4415][/us/stat/108/4415], provided that:

-> “Section 1848(i)(2) of the Social Security Act \[subsec. (i)(2) of this section\], as added by the amendment made by paragraph (1), shall apply to services furnished in 1991 in the same manner as it applies to services furnished after 1991.
+> “Section 1848(i)(2) of the Social Security Act \[[42 U.S.C.
+1395w–4(i)(2)][/us/usc/t42/s1395w–4/i/2]\], as added by the amendment made by paragraph (1), shall apply to services furnished in 1991 in the same manner as it applies to services furnished after 1991.
 In applying the previous sentence, the prevailing charge shall be substituted for the fee schedule amount.
 In applying section 1848(g)(2)(D) of the Social Security Act for services of an assistant-at-surgery furnished during 1991, the recognized payment amount shall not exceed the maximum amount specified under section 1848(i)(2)(A) of such Act (as applied under this paragraph in such year).”

 [Pub.
 L. 101–508, title IV, § 4107(c)][/us/pl/101/508/s4107/c], Nov.
 5, 1990, [104 Stat.
 1388–63][/us/stat/104/1388-63], as amended by [Pub.
 L. 103–432, title I, § 126(d)(1)][/us/pl/103/432/s126/d/1], Oct.
 31, 1994, [108 Stat.
 4415][/us/stat/108/4415], provided that: